-To be able to configure an SFTP integration on Reward Gateway, clients must first have an Administrator account that will enable them to access Reward Manager.
+To be able to configure an SFTP integration on Reward Gateway, you must have an Administrator account that will enable you to access Reward Manager.

 Step 2: Set up a new SFTP integration

-Once logged in to Reward Manager, navigate to Integrations > SFTP using the left-hand menu bar.
+Once logged in to Reward Manager, navigate to Integrations, Explore and select Inbound SFTP.

-Setup a Prefix for your file transfer.
+Set up a Prefix for your file transfer.
 This is important as Reward Gateway will determine the correct configuration based on your prefix.
 Choose something short and easy to remember.